SpeedyZ500/pytest-instructions/README.md

 ## 22.2 Run `pytest`

 1. Press the "Run Tests" button in the Testing tab.
-This will run all the tests that
+This will run the `SongLibrary` tests you added in the previous section.

+    Notice that

 ## 3 Write a Positive Test